SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 ## Collect Logs and Metrics for the Amazon EKS - Control Plane App

-This page has instructions for collecting logs and metrics for the Sumo App for Amazon EKS - Control Plane.
+This section has instructions for collecting logs and metrics for the Sumo App for Amazon EKS - Control Plane.

 ### Log Types